dperique/commentary_openstack-helm/README.md

 I recently tried out the Openstack Helm project using the All-In-One Method.
 It certainly was no easy copy/paste exercise.
 But using some Kubernetes expertise, I was able to get things to work for the most part.
+I installed this 3 times now and each took about 1.5 hours at least.

 To install Openstack helm using the all-in-one (AIO) method, follow the